Our Chicago SSD Attorney Discusses Appealing Denied Claims

 If Your Benefits Have Been Cancelled, You May Still Qualify to Collect During the Appeals Process

 If you were previously receiving disability benefits and it has been determined that something has changed in your situation and you no longer qualify for these benefits, you may still be able to collect during the appeals process.
 In your denial letter, you will receive form SSA-795.
 This form must be completed and returned to the Social Security Administration within 10 days of receiving your denial of benefits.
 This will help you continue to receive benefits during the appeals process.

-Daley Disability Law, PC has four attorneys dedicating their practice to helping those in need of disability benefits.
-As experienced and dedicated disability attorneys, the firm understands the entire application and appeals process and will aggressively represent our clients.We?represent?most of our?clients?in the Chicago and suburban including the North Shore?holding?hearings in Evanston and Rockford.
-Our?appellate?practice is?nationwide?and we are referred most of our appellate cases from other representatives.
+Chicago Disability Law has four attorneys dedicating their practice to helping those in need of disability benefits.
+As experienced and dedicated disability attorneys, the firm understands the entire application and appeals process and will aggressively represent our clients.We represent most of our clients in the Chicago and suburban including the North Shore holding hearings in Evanston and Rockford.
+Our appellate practice is nationwide and we are referred most of our appellate cases from other representatives.

 If you need to file an initial claim for disability benefits, or you have been denied benefits, you can contact us and arrange for a case evaluation.
 All disability cases are handled on a contingency basis.
 This means that there are never any up-front legal fees.
 For aggressive legal representation, contact a Chicago/Evanston SSD attorney today.
 Serving Northern Illinois and Indiana as well as Southwest Michigan, where hearings are held in the Valparaiso hearing office.